tech-skil/Magic_8_ball_game/README.md

 **Usage:**
 1. Run the installed application.
+2. Use the following credentials to log in:
+   - Username: Admin
+   - Password: Magicgame@123
-2. Input your question in the textbox.
+3. Input your question in the textbox.
-3. Click on the "Ask Me" button to get a random response.
+4. Click on the "Ask Me" button to get a random response.
-4. Use the "Clear" button to clear the input textbox.
+5. Use the "Clear" button to clear the input textbox.
-5. Click on the "Quit" button to exit the application.
+6. Click on the "Quit" button to exit the application.

 **Screenshots:**
 1. ![Screenshot 1](https://github.com/tech-skil/Magic_8_ball_game/assets/130985031/462796b7-8632-4346-8ee4-3670bb3d5758)